-First, by default DISCO treats any word you put into the search bar as a keyword search term.
-Search terms can be of words or phrases (when enclosed by quotation marks) located in the body of a document, or for any identified field of information a document possesses, such as its metadata or other attributed characteristics (e.g., whether it has been tagged or redacted).
-Search queries that do not specify a field search document text, document notes, custodians, authors, subjects, to, from, cc, and bcc.
-Otherwise, searches can be directed to specific fields (popular fields include ID, BatesNumber, tag, type, and filename, but for a full list please go here).
+By default DISCO treats any word you put into the search bar as a keyword search term.
+Search terms can be of words or phrases (when enclosed by quotation marks) located in the body of a document, or within a specific field of information a document possesses, such as its metadata, work product (i.e. applied tag or redactions) or other attributed characteristics.
+It is important to note that search queries that do not specify a field in the search syntax automatically search the following:

 With this conceptual understanding of how search works in Disco, here are some common search terms available for use in DISCO when looking for documents:

 |Email Recipient||recipient(email@example.com)||Find all emails sent to firstname.lastname@example.org|

 |DISCO ID||id(1234)||Find document with the randomly assigned DISCO ID 1234|

 |Ingest Session ID||IngestSessionId("IngestSessions/1")||Find all documents ingested during ingest session 1|